the end of house anxiety.

 Philosopher Gaston Bachelard (no surprise, also French), said about where we dwell: "For our house is our corner of the world.
 As has often been said, it is our first universe, a real cosmos in every sense of the word.
 If we look at it intimately, the humblest dwelling has beauty."
 I assure you that he didn't mean the decoration.

-When I was a child, our house was a bit of a crazy place (there were six kids!), so I decided "coucou"—a word that echoed the call of a bird and was plopped down comfortably next to a word French tongues couldn't convey—fit the bill of what home meant to me: crazy and familiar, a place that understood me.
-I think a lot of people could say the same about their home too.
+When I was a child, our house was a bit of a crazy place (there were six kids!), so I decided "coucou"—which both recalled the spirit of my childhood home and is a friendly "hello" in French—fit the bill of what home meant to me: crazy and familiar, a welcoming place.
+I think a lot of people could say the same about their home, too.
 And so one day Coucou Home was born.
-A crazy collection of perspectives brought together by the familiar, in a place that aims to celebrate the joys and struggles with making home.
+A collection of disparate perspectives brought together by the familiar in a place that aims to celebrate the joys and struggles with making home.